Alpine-DAV/ascent/src/docs/sphinx/ExampleIntegrations.rst

 """"""""""""""
 In the Laghos example directory, we provide scripts for running the different problem variants.
 We also provide both MPI parallel and serial versions of the application.
-More infomation about running Laghos can be found on the `Laghos github page <https://github.com/CEED/Laghos>`_, but the basic parameters are:
+More information about running Laghos can be found on the `Laghos github page <https://github.com/CEED/Laghos>`_, but the basic parameters are:

   - ``-p``: problem setup